ThomasFoydel/mern-heroku-template/README.md

 # MERN HEROKU TEMPLATE

-A template for mern projects to be deployed to Heroku
+A template for MERN projects to be deployed to Heroku.

 # Setup